-The aim of these rule changes was to increase the number of new homes built, but the quality of those homes was never a consideration.
-An estimated 100,000 homes have been created through Permitted Development since 2013.
+The aim of these rule changes was to increase the number of new homes, but the quality of those homes was never a consideration.
+Over 119,000 homes have been created through Permitted Development since 2013.
 The poor quality of many of these conversions reflect the lack of strong and clear standards, with many people living in damp, cramped, noisy, unsafe and isolated properties.

 Permitted Development undermines the ability of local authorities to shape good quality place-making through the democratic planning system, which is essential to protect and support people’s health.
 For example, by avoiding a full planning application, developers do not need to meet ‘section 106’ requirements to contribute towards affordable housing and community amenities.

 There is no requirement to address key building regulations in homes produced through a ‘material change of use’ under Permitted Development.
 As part of our Campaign for Healthy Homes, the TCPA has identified 12 Healthy Homes Principles that all new homes must achieve.
-These include ensuring fire safety and safety from crime; accessibility, adaptability and inclusion; adequate living space; thermal comfort and energy efficiency; prevention of air, noise and light pollution; and access to local amenities and green spaces.
-Only one of these principles – the provision of liveable space – are addressed by current Permitted Development rules, and even then, the space standards are poorly defined for babies and children.
+These include ensuring fire safety and safety from crime; accessibility, adaptability and inclusion; adequate living space; thermal comfort and energy efficiency; climate resilience to risks like flooding and overheating; prevention of air, noise and light pollution; and access to local amenities and green spaces.
+Just one of these principles – the provision of liveable space – are addressed by current Permitted Development rules, and even then, the space standards are poorly defined for babies and children.

-You can find out more about Permitted Development with the following resources:
+You can find out more about Permitted Development below.

 - Permitted development, housing and health: a review of national policy and regulations (TCPA, 2024)